opensearch-project/documentation-website/_opensearch/install/rpm.md

    plugins.security.disabled: false
    ```
 1. Save your changes and close the file.
-1. Specify initial and max JVM heap sizes.
+1. Specify initial and maximum JVM heap sizes.
    1. Open `jvm.options`.
          ```bash
          vi /etc/opensearch/jvm.options
          ```
-   1. Modify the values for initial and max heap sizes.
+   1. Modify the values for initial and maximum heap sizes.
 As a starting point, you should set these values to half of the available system memory.
 For dedicated hosts this value can be increased based on your workflow requirements.
       -  As an example, if the host machine has 8 GB of memory, then you might want to set the initial and maximum heap sizes to 4 GB:
          ```bash
          -Xms4g